cockroachlabs/developer-success/practical-python.md

 ```

 If you are running this on your local machine, a browser window will be opened and you will be automatically logged in.
-If you are running Jupyter Notebooks on a remote server, follow the instructions on this page: https://jupyter-notebook.readthedocs.io/en/stable/public_server.html
+If you are running Jupyter Notebooks on a remote server, follow the instructions on this page: [Running a notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)

 ## Lab 1 - Practical Python Main Notebook

-Download Practical-Python-v1.ipynb and TP2019.csv from https://github.com/cockroachlabs/developer-success/tree/main/data/practical-python into your Jupyter Notebooks directory.
+Download Practical-Python-v1.ipynb and TP2019.csv from [here](https://github.com/cockroachlabs/developer-success/tree/main/data/practical-python) into your Jupyter Notebooks directory.

 Launch the notebook by refreshing the Jupyter dashboard and clicking on Practical-Python-v1 - new window will open with the selected notebook.